humdrum-tools/humdrum-documentation/tool/perform/index.md

 The **-v** option allows the user to specify a key-velocity default.
-MIDI instruments normally treat key-velocity data as dynamic or accent information \-- thus higher key-velocity values are associated with accented notes.
+MIDI instruments normally treat key-velocity data as dynamic or accent information &mdash; thus higher key-velocity values are associated with accented notes.
 Permissible key-velocity values range between 0 and 127.
 The **-v** option can be used to set the default key-velocity for key-on commands with unspecified key-velocities.
 In the absence of the **-v**